mmarashan/google-pay-in-one-step/README.md

-## Wrapper module for using Google Pay Api in one-step
+## Example with wrapper module (pay-lib) for using Google Pay Api in one-step

 This example is an attempt to make a simpler and more refined example of using the [Google Pay API](https://developers.google.com/pay/api/android/guides/tutorial) than in the [google-pay/android-quickstart](https://github.com/google-pay/android-quickstart) project (unfortunately, a lot of unstructured constants